euphoricsunil/euphoricJavascript/Notes/Web Dev Simplified - Basics Notes.md

     - In the float arithmetics there is a chance of values not rounded as expected.
 Make sure to ceil, floor or round the values for managing expectations in output
   - **String**
     - string can be wrapped around single or double quotes
+  - **Boolean Value**
+    - truth or false is returned
+- **Garbage Collection**
+  - Delete the variables from the memory to keep the resource consumption at optimum levels
+- **Comments**
+  - Self explnatory text to improve code readability

+## Functions
+- Reusable logical statements
+- Returns value if needed
+- Functions can ebe passed as function arguments
+  - Callbacks work on this principle
+  - Common pitfall : avoidance : Use function names without the parantheses
+-